captain-sensible/CI4-CMS/README.md

 # CodeIgniter C.M.S

 A very light blog engine CMS alternative to W.P using Codeigniter 4.6.0  Bootstrap 5.3 and Sqlite3 database.
 There is a grunt file to work from web root scss.
-Breakpoints so is mobile responsive
+Breakpoints so is mobile responsive.
+Ive uploaded my vendor in this release because there was an issue with timetrait.php  in 118 of vendor i fixed.

+ive added some content security policy via a meta tag in the main weblayout  view

+So there is no need to run composer update.Ive left out node_modules  so you will need to run npm (see below)

 <img src ="https://andrinaboutique.com/images/mobile-responsive.png" height="500px">